emmy-codes/Star-Trek-Museum/README.md

 Code Institute have an amazing channel for all things accessibility (a11y-accessibility) I would highly recommend joining this channel as it contains a wealth of information about accessibility and what we can do as developers to be more inclusive.

 ## Technologies Used

+#### Languages

+HTML, CSS

+#### Programs

+Github for uploading my code and having a place to create my live site via Github Pages.

+Balsamiq for my wireframe designs.

+Google Fonts for finding a replacement font that everyone would have access to.

 👩🏻‍💻 View an example of a completed Technologies Used section [here](https://github.com/kera-cudmore/Bully-Book-Club#Technologies-Used)